Celebrated architect and critic Michael Sorkin dies from COVID-19 complications

 Since the news broke, many people in the architecture community have paid tribute to Sorkin’s life and work.

 “We are sorry for the loss of Micheal Sorkin.
 He played an important role in the early years of our nonprofit organization.
 In that spirit the Terreform and legacy will continue.
-The world needs socio-ecological design, urbanism and resilience now more than ever,” wrote Mitchell Joachim and Maria Aiolova, co-founders of Terreform ONE.
+The world needs socio-ecological design, urbanism and resilience now more than ever,” wrote Mitchell Joachim and Maria Aiolova, cofounders of Terreform ONE.

 “RIP Michael Sorkin,” architecture journalist Fred Bernstein wrote on Facebook.
 “A brilliant and dedicated designer, mentor, author, provocateur, and moral force.
 The conscience of the architecture world.”